Prep tips to ensure your onsite manufacturing integrator service doesn't cause delays.

 2. Generative Artificial Intelligence (AI) is everywhere, says Bernard Marr in Forbes.
 Use cases are often described within enterprise organizations, such as Hitachi’s AI-generated training videos to ramp up new workers in maintenance and manufacturing.
 But that doesn’t mean small-to-mid-sized manufacturers can’t leverage this technology in 2024.
 CGTech’s CNC machine simulation solution VERICUT 9.1, for example, uses AI to learn from cutting while simulation occurs to automatically set up tools for optimization and then auto-optimizes NC programs after learning.

-3. From the outset, Cybersecurity Maturity Model Certification (CMMC) compliance would seem to decrease worker productivity as the control of removable media, including PCMCIA cards and USB drives typically used to transfer CNC programs, is significantly tightened, if not prohibited altogether.
 But for manufacturers still relying on such media, they know the inefficiency – and costs – of uploading programs and getting routers per part.
 The use of one industrial DNC software network for all your CNC machines, robots, CMMs, PLCs, 3D printers and other equipment can help streamline the CNC program transfer process as well as provide revision control.
-It’s just in time, too, as CMMC is expected to be included in public contracts sometime in 2024.
+The use of a single DNC network comes just in time, too, as CMMC is expected to be included in public contracts sometime in 2024.

 manufacturing speed